kanoaaaa/kanoaborromeo.github.io/projects/HawaiiBites.md

 date: 2024
 published: true
 labels:
+  - Next.js
+  - React
-  - Next.js, React, PostgreSQL
+  - PostgreSQL
-summary: summary: Our team collaborated on a class project to create Hawaii Bites, a web application that provides University of Hawaii students and vendors with a secure login portal.
+summary: Our team collaborated on a class project to create Hawaii Bites, a web application that provides University of Hawaii students and vendors with a secure login portal.
 The application leverages modern frameworks and tools to deliver personalized campus dining services and vendor management, emphasizing responsive design and efficient user interactions.
 ---

 ## Hawaii Bites: Enhancing Campus Dining